-Glass racks keep glasses safe during washing, storage, and transport.
-They make for the efficient movement of glassware from one location to the next, and they come in sizes and styles to fit every need.
+Glass racks keep glasses safe during the cleaning process, storage, and transport.
+They help ensure efficient movement of glassware from one location to the next, and they come in sizes and styles to fit every need.
 This guide will go over how to choose a glass rack based on the type and size so you can make a more informed purchase for your business.

 A glass rack is a rack that stores glassware, stemware, pitchers, or decanters during washing, transport, and storage.
 It can feature individual compartments for glasses, or it can be one big open rack.
 These racks are designed to minimize breakage when the proper size is used.
 Both compartment size and height are crucial to protecting your glassware.